telerik/ajax-docs/controls/pdfviewer/server-side-programming/overview.md

 # Server-side Programming Overview

-You can configure the settings of **RadPDFViewer** and create its elements in the code-behind via the Server-Side API of the control.
+You can configure the settings of **RadPdfViewer** and create its elements in the code-behind via the Server-Side API of the control.

-## RadPDFViewer Public Properties and Methods
+## RadPdfViewer Public Properties and Methods

-For a list with the server-side properties and methods of the control, see the [Server-Side API of the RadPDFViewer class](https://docs.telerik.com/devtools/aspnet-ajax/api/server/Telerik.Web.UI/RadPDFViewer).
+For a list with the server-side properties and methods of the control, see the [Server-Side API of the RadPdfViewer class](https://docs.telerik.com/devtools/aspnet-ajax/api/server/Telerik.Web.UI/RadPdfViewer).
 You can also find it in the intellisense in Visual Studio.

 ## Get File Name and Selected Page Number

-**RadPDFViewer** exposes infromation regarding the loaded **File** name and currently **SelectedPage**, which can be accessed on the server-side like demonstrated in the following sample.
+**RadPdfViewer** exposes infromation regarding the loaded **File** name and currently **SelectedPage**, which can be accessed on the server-side like demonstrated in the following sample.

->caption Example 1: Get the name and the current page of the documentloaded in RadPDFViewer
+>caption Example 1: Get the name and the current page of the documentloaded in RadPdfViewer

 ````ASP.NET
 <telerik:RadAjaxPanel runat="server">